 Schedule Your Initial Consultation Today

-Before committing, you can go to free consultations with your short list of potential doctors.
+Before committing, you can go to free consultations with your shortlist of potential doctors.
 Many orthodontists offer free initial consultations.
 During these appointments, you will meet the doctor and other team members.
-Look around and get a taste for how the office is run and what patients in the lobby are saying.
+Look around and get a taste of how the office is run and what patients in the lobby are saying.
 In your consult, be sure to ask what is most important to the orthodontist and how he or she would address your case.

 Schedule a complimentary braces consultation with Dr. Markham, and you’ll quickly discover a warm, welcoming environment where the staff and patients feel comfortable.
 Our entire team works together to give patients a consistently positive experience.
 Contact our Sacramento ortho office today to schedule your appointment.